This project would not have been possible without the support of so many people and organizations.

 The photos I use of the climate-impacted birds to make my paper cutouts come from a variety of sources: A few of the bird photos are my own, some are purchased via stock photo agencies, others are from Flikr and Wikicommons (used with the creative commons license CC BY 2.0), plus several photographers, birders, and ornithologists have gifted me their images to use.

 Photographers whose images are used with the CC BY 2.0 license and others who granted usage permission are listed below along with the name of the bird whose likeness I used.
 The original images were altered in that I only used/photographed the bird and not the whole original image.
+Sometimes I reversed the direction the bird is facing.
 My usage of these licensed images does not indicate an endorsement of me or this project by any of these photographers.
 I will update this list as more images get added to the site.

 Matt Tillet – Yellow-throated Vireo